quepas/take-a-rest/README.md

 * Install required packages using NPM command `npm install`
 * Run example code using `npm run 01_HttpServer`
 * **FOR TESTING**: Check if you have [cURL](https://curl.haxx.se/), otherwise install it
-* **OPTIONAL IN THE FUTURE**: Replace `lowdb` with your favourite database (e.g. PostgreSQL, MySQL, MongoDB)

 ### Running example

 In order to run code just type in console `npm run 01_HttpServer` (or one of: `02_UrlParameters`, `03_HttpMethods`, `04_RestDatabase`).
-Or you can just type `node SCRIPT` where script is a path to your JavaScript code.
+Or you node directly `node scriptName.js`.

 In order to interact with the server use _cURL_ utility from your console.
 To specify a HTTP method use option `-X` as follow: